firozkhan18/Java-Evaluations/java-basic-fundamental-Stream-0.md

 Streams are lazily operated, opposite to collections that must store all the values before it starts processing.
 Stream is conceptually a pipeline, in which elements are computed on demand.

-This page lists down the published tutorials on this blog related to Stream API and its related concepts.
+This page lists down the related to Stream API and its related concepts.

 <details>
 <summary><b>1.
 Stream Basics</b></summary>